-Credit Cards for Graduates: What Happens to My Student Credit Card After Graduation?
+What Happens to Your Student Credit Card When￼ Graduate?

-After you graduate, call your credit card provider to update your information.
+After you graduate, your credit card provider will ask to update your information.
 This includes:

 - Your date of graduation

-Sharing this information allows your credit card issuer to consider you for a credit line increase, since your ability to pay increases with a higher income.
-You can also usually do this online or within your mobile app.
+Sharing this information allows your credit card issuer to consider you for a credit line increase, if your post-graduation job gives you a higher income.
+You can often do this online or within your mobile app.